tangentsoft/pidp8i/HACKERS.md

     to a new user of the software that they do not have to be at the top level of the project tree.

+    Fossil allows us to treat the contents of `doc` much like the wiki, so how do we decide whether to put a given document into `doc` or the wiki?
+The rule is simple: is the document's history tied to the history of the PiDP-8/I project itself?
+If so, it goes in `doc`, else it goes in the wiki.
+When checking out older versions of the PiDP-8/I software, you expect to roll back to contemporaneous versions of the project documentation; such files go into `doc`.
+    Documents which are independent of the PiDP-8/I project history go into the wiki.

+    (The wiki does also have history, but rolling back to a prior version of the PiDP-8/I repository and then saying `fossil ui` will show you the current version of the wiki documents, not the versions as they existed at the time of the historical checkin you rolled back to.)

     The `doc/graphics` subdirectory holds JPEGs and SVGs displayed inline within wiki articles.